 - Not being a heavy drinker

-The procedure is similar to traditional eye bag removal surgery where the doctor makes an incision on the lower eyelid and removes the fat tissue.
-The difference is that it uses a laser instead of a scalpel, which is advantageous for reasons stated above.
-Compared to traditional surgery however, there is less swelling and discomfort after the procedure.
+The treatment is similar to traditional eye bag surgery.
+The difference is that it uses a laser instead of a scalpel, which is advantageous for the reasons stated above.
+Compared to traditional surgery however, there is less swelling and discomfort after that.
 This is because the carbon dioxide laser beam seals lymphatics under the skin and speeds recovery.
-Recovery takes about 7 to 10 days depending on the size of the eye bags.
+The latter takes about 7 to 10 days.

 Besides eye bag removal, laser blepharoplasty can also address these other issues:

-- Droopy eyelids – instead of operating on the lower eyelids, the laser makes the incision on the upper eyelids.
-Similarly, the excess fat tissue is removed and the skin is pulled upward and improves the appearance of the eyelids.
+- Droopy eyelids - The laser can make an incision on the upper eyelids instead.
+Similarly, the excess fat tissue is removed and the skin is pulled upward.

 - Double eyelid surgery - For a lot of Asians, there is no visible crease that indicates the eyelids.
-Laser blepharoplasty allows for the creation of this crease, where the skin above the eye is reshaped by the laser and gives the patient a “double eyelid”.
+Laser blepharoplasty allows for the creation of this crease.
+The skin above the eye is reshaped, which ultimately gives the patient a “double eyelid”.

 4. Non-surgical 4D Laser Eye Treatment

-The treatment takes less than 40 minutes to finish and is one of the safest procedures as it is non-invasive.
-There is nearly no bruising and pain during the procedure and almost no downtime.
-In fact, a lot of patients have reported that they resumed normal activities immediately after the procedure.
-High intensity focused ultrasound (HIFU) treatment may be followed after this to further tighten and give your lower eyelids a firmer and less puffy appearance.
+The treatment takes less than 40 minutes to finish and is one of the safest.
+There is nearly no bruising and pain, and almost no downtime.
+In fact, a lot of patients have reported that they resumed normal activities immediately after the manipulation.
+High intensity focused ultrasound (HIFU) treatment may be followed after this to further tighten the skin.
+It can also give your lower eyelids a firmer and less puffy appearance.
 For better results, the doctor may suggest that you undergo 2 to 3 sessions of 4D laser eye treatment.

-This procedure is suitable for small- to medium-sized eye bags.
-Patients of any age can undergo this treatment as long as he/she is allowed by the doctor after a consultation.
+This non-surgical option is suitable for small- to medium-sized eye bags and dark circles.
+Patients of any age can undergo it as long as they are allowed by the doctor after a consultation.

 Thanks to scientific research, much safer and better procedures may be developed in time.
-For now, however, these four procedures are your best options on how to remove your eye bags.
-No matter what, choose a doctor you trust and listen to his/her advice in choosing a procedure.
+For now, however, these four treatments are your best options on how to remove your eye bags.
+No matter what, choose a doctor you trust and listen to his/her advice.